NordicPlayground/Nordic-Thingy52-Thingyjs/README.md

 **Supported operations**

--   `read` - Reads the cloud token currently written to the connected device
+-   `read` - Reads the cloud token currently written to the connected device.
 -   `write` - Writes the cloud token of the connected device.
     - **Parameters**:
         - Cloud token - String shorter than or equal to 250 characters.